Location: Dixon, New Mexico

 - Application Form for Barnard and Columbia students or Application Form for visiting students

-- Personal Statement (included within the application)
+- Personal Statement (see details in the Application Form)

 - Academic Transcripts.
 You may submit an unofficial transcript with your application.
 If admitted, Columbia and visiting students must submit an official transcript.
 Transcripts may be sent electronically to Barnard College, Provost’s Office, attn.
 Giorgio DiMauro, 3009 Broadway, New York, NY 10027; firstname.lastname@example.org